natenka/pyneng-book-en/docs/source/book/03_start/syntax.rst

     a = 10
     b = 5 # A much needed comment

-One-line comments start with pound sign.
+One-line comments start with hash sign.
 Note that comment can be in line where code itself is or in a separate line.

-If it is necessary to write several lines with comments in order to not put pound sign before each line, you can make a multi-line comment:
+If it is necessary to write several lines with comments in order to not put hash sign before each line, you can make a multi-line comment:

 .. code:: python